Seven Indigenous students sit and stand together outdoors at two picnic tables at the Fort Garry campus.

 Join the Circle - Building Access

-Sign up to become a Circle member and gain access to Migizii Agamik's extended hours!
-Migizii Agamik is great for study space and for connecting with the community.
-Students have access to the computer lab and kitchen.
-Locker rentals are also available.
+Sign up to become a Circle member and gain access to Migizii Agamik – Bald Eagle Lodge after hours*!
+Migizii Agamik is a great place to study and connect with the community.
+Circle members can access the computer lab and kitchen.
+Locker rentals are also available each September.

 Sign up to become a member